secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 #### Weekday On-Call Engineer Responsibilities

 Security Operations provides weekday On-Call coverage using a follow-the-sun model.
 Weekday On-Call Security Engineers are the team members that cover the On-Call responsibilities during their region's sunny time.
-- A Weekday On-Call shift typically covers one working week, from Monday to Friday.
+- A Weekday On-Call shift typically covers one work week, from Monday to Friday.
 - The Weekday On-Call Security Engineer is expected to cover the `"Triage Engineer"` role, and should be the first responder to alerts and incidents as they are presented via PagerDuty and via the various Slack and alerting channels.

 ### Weekend